rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/8-image-signing.md

     ```bash
     cd /tmp
-    cosign generate-key-pair k8s://${TEAM_NAME}-ci-cd/${TEAM_NAME}-cosign
+    cosign generate-key-pair k8s://${TENANT_NAME}-ci-cd/${TENANT_NAME}-cosign
     ```

     You should get an output like this:
     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-bash">
-    $ cosign generate-key-pair k8s://${TEAM_NAME}-ci-cd/${TEAM_NAME}-cosign
+    $ cosign generate-key-pair k8s://${TENANT_NAME}-ci-cd/${TENANT_NAME}-cosign
     Enter password for private key:
     Enter again:
-    Successfully created secret cosign in namespace <TEAM_NAME>-ci-cd Public key written to cosign.pub
+    Successfully created secret cosign in namespace <TENANT_NAME>-ci-cd Public key written to cosign.pub
     </code></pre></div>

     You just generated two keys (one private key, one public key).
 Private key is used to sign the images and it is automatically saved as a secret in your `ci-cd` namespace alongside the password you choose.
 Public key is used to verify the signed images.
 You can share your public key for people to verify your images but private one should not be shared or at least sealed before storing publicly.

     <p class="tip">
-    🐌 THIS IS NOT GitOps - The generated private key is stored in a Kubernetes secret in you <TEAM_NAME>-ci-cd project.
+    🐌 THIS IS NOT GitOps - The generated private key is stored in a Kubernetes secret in you <TENANT_NAME>-ci-cd project.
 We'll leave it as an exercise to the reader to extract and store this as a SealedSecret instead! 🐎
     </p>